jsalinasf/cheat_sheets/kubernetesCommands.md

 	kubectl config use-context prod-user@production

-**Important:
+	Run the command kubectl config --kubeconfig=/root/my-kube-config use-context research

-You can pass the certificate information using its data instead of its path.
+**Important: You can pass the certificate information using its data instead of its path.

 To do so, you first need to code the cert using: